Improving Clinician Performance in Classification of EEG Patterns on the Ictal-Interictal-Injury Continuum using Interpretable Machine Learning: Results

-The classification performance of our interpretable model ProtoPMed-EEG statistically significantly exceeds that of its uninterpretable counterpart SPaRCNet in distinguishing Seizures, LPDs, GPDs, LRDAs, and GRDAs, as measured both by AUROC and AUPRC scores (p<0.001).
-Results for ROC and PR curve analysis are shown in Figures \ref{fig:slope_charts_auroc}, \ref{fig:slope_charts_auprc}, and \ref{fig:results}.
-These findings hold when bootstrapping by patient or by sample. \textit{The main contribution of this method is the increased interpretability; increased performance is a secondary finding.}
+We evaluate model performance using area under receiver operating characteristic curve (AUROC) scores, and area under precision-recall curve (AUPRC) scores.
+Both AUROC and AUPRC are calculated using the predicted class probability output from the softmax layer of the model.
+The classification performance of our interpretable model ProtoPMed-EEG statistically significantly exceeds that of the SPaRCNet \cite{older_eeg_paper} in distinguishing Seizures, LPDs, GPDs, LRDAs, and GRDAs, as measured both by AUROC and AUPRC scores (p<0.001).
+Results for ROC and PR curve analysis are shown in Figure \ref{fig:slope_charts}.
+Seizure vs no-seizure classification performance can be found in Figure \ref{fig:slope_charts}(a) under the heading ``Seizure.''
+For comparing AUROC scores, we use the Delong test \cite{delong1988comparing} for statistical significance.
+For AUPRC comparisons, we test for statistical significance using the bootstrapping method with 1000 bootstrap samples.
+For more detail on these statistical significance tests, refer to Appendix \ref{app:sig}.
+These findings hold when bootstrapping by patient or by sample.